 DBSH's Core Credit Risk Policies established for Consumer Banking/ Wealth Management and Institutional Banking (herein referred to as "CCRPs") set forth the principles by which DBS conducts its credit risk management and control activities.
-These policies, supplemented by a number of operational policies and standards, ensure consistency in identifying, assessing, underwriting, measuring, reporting and controlling credit risk across DBS, and provide guidance in the formulation of business-specific and/or location-specific credit risk policies and standards.
+These policies, supplemented by a number of operational standards and guidelines, ensure consistency in identifying, assessing, underwriting, measuring, reporting and controlling credit risk across DBS, and provide guidance in the formulation of business-specific and/or location-specific credit risk policies and standards.

-The operational policies and standards are established to provide greater details on the implementation of the credit principles within the CCRPs and are adapted to reflect different credit environments and portfolio risk profiles.
+The operational standards and guidelines are established to provide greater details on the implementation of the credit principles within the CCRPs and are adapted to reflect different credit environments and portfolio risk profiles.

 Credit risk is managed by thoroughly understanding our customers - the businesses they are in, as well as the economies in which they operate.
+It is also managed through statistical models and data analytics for retail customers.

 The assignment of credit risk ratings and setting of lending limits is an integral part of DBS' credit risk management process, and we use an array of rating models for our corporate and retail portfolios.
+Most of these models are built internally by DBSH using DBSH's loss data.

 Wholesale borrowers are assessed individually using both judgmental credit risk models and statistical credit risk models.
 They are further reviewed and evaluated by experienced credit risk managers who consider the relevant credit risk factors in the final determination of the borrower's risk.
 For some portfolios within the SME segment, DBS also uses a programme-based approach to achieve a balanced management of risks and rewards.
 Retail exposures are assessed using credit scoring models, credit bureau records, and internally and externally available customer behaviour records.
-Credit extensions are proposed by the business unit, and these are approved by the credit risk function after taking into account independent credit assessments and the business strategies set by senior management.
+Credit applications are proposed by the business unit, and are independently assessed by credit risk managers.